IITRAN

-IITRAN is a discontinued programming language created in the mid-1960s.
-It was designed as a first language for students, and its syntax resembled that of PL/I. The name derives from Illinois Institute of Technology, where it was developed.
+IITRAN is a discontinued programming language created in the mid-1960s and designed as a first language for students.
+The primary designer of the language, William S. Worley, also contributed to the design of PL/I, and the two languages have similar syntax.
+The name derives from Illinois Institute of Technology, where it was developed.

-The IITRAN language was initially implemented on an IBM System/360 DOS system.
-In the early 1970s, the IBM platform proved to be too small for the IIT environment and the hardware was upgraded.
-A new version was developed for the Univac 1108 platform.
-The language itself did not change but with the new hardware, a new implementation of the IITran software was developed.
+The IITRAN language was initially implemented for IBM 7040, with a compiler made available to students in 1964.
+This was followed shortly by an IBM System/360 implementation in 1966, for which the language was partially redesigned by a committee led by Dr. Peter G. Lykos.
+In the early 1970s, a compiler was developed for the Univac 1108 platform.
+Programming was done using punched cards.

 IITRAN was designed and developed in response to the increasing demand for a computer language which would meet the following specifications: